git719/azm/README.md

 ## azm
 `azm` is a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) utility for managing [Indentity and Access Management (IAM)](https://www.nist.gov/identity-access-management) related Azure objects.
 It is a little _Swiss Army knife_ that can very quickly do the following:

+### Why?
+Microsoft already has an official [Azure CLI tool](https://learn.microsoft.com/en-us/cli/azure/) called `az`, so **why** this?
+- Only focuses on a smaller set of Azure object types related to IAM
+- This is written in [Go](https://go.dev/), so it's much faster than `az`
+- Compiles into a binary executable that can easily be used from Windows, Linux, or macOS operating systems
+- Automatic Linux [releases](https://github.com/git719/azm/releases/tag/v2.4.8) can easily be used in Github workflows
+- Supports leveraging OIDC Github Action workflows with no passwords for configured Service Principal

+### Functions
 1. Read-Only Functions
     > **Note**<br>
     Of course these Read-Only functions are *only* available if you setup the tool to logon with an account that has the respective Read-Only privileges.